 Opioid Addiction Medication-Assisted Treatment

 Opioid addiction has ravaged communities across the country.
 Recently, President Trump declared the opioid epidemic “a public health emergency.”
-Those suffering from opioid (prescription pain killers) and heroin addiction find the addiction powerful as it is very difficult to quit using because of the cravings and withdrawal symptoms.
-Medication-assisted treatment is the use of medications, combined with counseling and behavior therapy, to provide a whole patient approach in the treatment of opioid addiction.
-With medication-assisted treatment, by administering medication to reduce cravings and withdrawal symptoms, a person addicted to opioids or heroin can focus on the necessary counseling and life changes necessary for sustained recovery.
+Those suffering from opioid (prescription pain killers) and heroin addiction find the addiction powerful.
+It is very difficult to quit because of the cravings and withdrawal symptoms.
+Medication-assisted treatment (MAT) administers medications prescribed by a doctor to suppress cravings and withdrawal symptoms.
+MAT combined with counseling and behavior therapy provides a whole patient approach in the treatment of opioid addiction.
+By reducing cravings and withdrawal symptoms, a person addicted to opioids or heroin can focus on the necessary counseling and life changes necessary for sustained recovery.